The first time it happened you were shocked. You did not expect to get hit by the person you loved. Then it happened again.

 Breaking the cycle can be one of the most difficult things someone ever does.
 Step one is asking for help.
 Calling the police may be the first option, but then you need to consider a restraining order so that the abuser knows you are serious and they stay away from you while you get your life together.

 We know that this is incredibly difficult for you.
 It can be hard to take the first steps in a situation like this, but it is necessary.
 Dealing with abuse can hurt both physically and emotionally, but the best thing you can do is getting out of the situation.

-When you need a domestic violence attorney in Orem, you can contact us by clicking here or call us at 801-804-5152 for a free consultation.
+When you need a domestic violence attorney in Orem, you can contact us by clicking here or call us at 801-804-5152 for an initial consultation.
 Emy A. Cordano, Attorney at Law, has the experience you need.
 She will fight for your rights in court to make sure you are taken care of.